2022 Shah Cheragh attack

-Background

-Iran is a Shia Islamic theocracy that has suffered from terrorist attacks by Sunni Islamists and separatists in the past.
-In April 2022, two Shia clerics were stabbed to death in Mashhad; the perpetrator was allegedly a radical Sunni Uzbek.
-In 2017, ISIS bombed the mausoleum of Ruhollah Khomeini.
-In 2008, a bombing in a mosque in Shiraz killed 14 people.

 Attack

 On 26 October 2022, 15 people were killed in a mass shooting at Shah Cheragh mausoleum in Shiraz, Fars province, Iran.
-The Iranian semi-official Tasnim News Agency stated that children were among the dead.
+Sources report either thirteen or fifteen people as being killed as a result of the mass shooting, including children.

+Perpetrator

+The Islamic State claimed responsibility for the attack via Amaq, the group's propaganda media.
 The three attackers are described by Iranian state media as appearing to be takfiri terrorists.
 Two attackers were arrested after the attack; the other remained at large.
 Later the same day, Islamic State reportedly claimed responsibility for the attack.
 The Iranian authorities stated that the attackers were not Iranian nationals.
 Another suspected participant, an ISIS–K leader who allegedly facilitated the attack, was arrested on May 15.

-Conflicting reports from the local judiciary chief suggest that only one terrorist was involved.
+Conflicting reports from the local judiciary chief suggest that only one attacker was involved.

-Casualties

-Artin Saraidaran, who lost his parents and his brother in the mass shooting incident.

-Sources report either thirteen or fifteen people as being killed as a result of the mass shooting, including children.

-Perpetrator

-The Islamic State claimed responsibility for the attack via Amaq, the group's propaganda media.
 A report by The Washington Institute for Near East Policy said ISIS had uploaded a video of the perpetrator, identified by the alias "Abu Aisha Al-Umari", declaring allegiance to the Islamic State.
 According to Voice of America Persian News Network, some Iranian protestors speculated that this terrorist attack was a conspiracy of the Iranian government to divert public opinion from Iran's nationwide protests.
-However, Mohammad Gharawi, director of the New Generation Media Center said that ISIS "is now taking revenge for the fact that Iran contributed to its elimination in Iraq and Syria".
+Mohammad Gharawi, director of the New Generation Media Center said that ISIS "is now taking revenge for the fact that Iran contributed to its elimination in Iraq and Syria".

 Associate professor Fouad Izadi, member of the Faculty of World Studies of the University of Tehran, said the attack was "an ISIS trademark" as the group was known for attacking mosques and shrines in the past.
 On the other hand, the Institute for the Study of War assessed that the attack does not match the typical ISIS pattern and views it as an attempt to stoke sectarian tensions in Iran.
-Regardless of who is behind the attack, it expects the Iranian government to exploit it to weaken and/or suppress the ongoing Mahsa Amini protests.
+The Institute expected the Iranian government to exploit it to weaken and/or suppress the ongoing Mahsa Amini protests regardless of the perpetrator.